iris-edu/webserviceshell/docs/WebServiceShell-2.4.x.md

 loggingMethod      | "LOG4J"        | choices are LOG4J or JMS or RABBIT_ASYNC.
 loggingConfig      | null           | a file name or URL referencing an IRIS RabbitMQ configuration file.
 Only required if loggingMethod is set to RABBIT_ASYNC sigkillDelay       | 30             | time in seconds before a handler process is sent a SIGKILL, see section "Command-Line Process Time Limits", time starts after handlerTimeout (see Endpoint Parameter table) singletonClassName | null           | optional - A user provided Java class that will be instantiated once when the service starts.
-A service can use this class to provide capability that may be needed by individual endpoints in the application.
+A service can use this class to provide capability that may be needed by individual endpoints in the application.<br />Note: An appinit.cfg file may be added if needed to specify singleton specific properties.

 #### Setting up Endpoints

-The flexibility to set multiple arbitrary endpoints within the service.cfg file is a primary benefit to the 2.x version of the Web Service Shell.
+The flexibility to set multiple arbitrary endpoints within the service.cfg file is a primary benefit to the 2.x version of the WebServiceShell.
 An endpoint is defined and configured within the service.cfg file by prepending a string, which is the endpoint name, in front of the properties described in this section.